siudesu/BinaryArchive/README.md

 3. `Are the files secured in the archive?`

-   All appended files and data are encrypted using AES-256.
+   All appended files and data can be optionally encrypted using AES-256, please see [DOCS](https://github.com/siudesu/BinaryArchive/blob/main/DOCUMENTATION.md).

 4. `What's the purpose of using an archive file?`